Staff Nurse IV-Inpatient - Progressive Care (PCU)

-San Joaquin General Hospital is seeking to fill current full-time, part-time premium and/or per diem Staff Nurse IV vacancies in the Progressive Care Unit (PCU/2C), and to establish an eligible list to fill future vacancies.
+San Joaquin General Hospital is seeking to fill part-time premium and/or per diem Staff Nurse IV opportunities in the Progressive Care Unit (PCU/2C), and to establish an eligible list to fill future vacancies.

 Established in 1857, San Joaquin General Hospital is a teaching hospital, a designated level III Trauma Center and Certified Stroke Center.
 This teaching hospital environment provides an opportunity for you to make a difference as a team player on a high functioning multi-disciplinary team.

 Staff Nurse IV is the advanced-level class in the Staff Nurse series.
 Employees in this class are expected to be knowledgeable clinical practitioners who can provide an advanced level of patient care with minimum guidance and supervision, functioning more independently and performing more advanced nursing duties than the Staff Nurse III class.
 Additionally, employees may serve as preceptors for new employees and complete an annual clinical project which must be presented and accepted to maintain standing as a Staff Nurse IV.

 Part-Time Premium – benefited part-time position (see Part-Time Employee Benefits section below for additional information)

 Per Diem – eligible for 20% supplement in lieu of benefits

 Shifts may be either AM, Nights, or PM depending on the department’s need.
 In addition, the shifts include coverage for weekends and holidays.